-Host school Tournament Managers should follow all local school district policies regarding medical emergencies for participating athletes, coaches, student and adult spectators for competition conducted in school facilities.
-It is advised that AED devices be readily available during tournament competition.
-In addition:
+Host school tournament managers should follow all local school district policies regarding medical emergencies for participating athletes, coaches, student and adult spectators for competition conducted in school facilities.

 - Trainers are an allowed expense and encouraged, but not required - All MHSAA concussion protocols will be followed. - MHSAA policy on tornado watches and warnings shall be followed. - MHSAA policy on managing heat and humidity shall be followed.